enpjp/utils.template.package.creator/README.md

      install_github("enpjp/utils.template.package.creator")

-We are now ready to create the basic package.
-First use the RStudio session menu to switch to the directory where you would like to create the package.
+We are now ready to create your package.
+First, use the R Studio session menu to switch to the directory where you would like to create the package.
 The enter the following command:

     library(utils.template.package.creator)
     make.template.package("Your name", "New package name")

-You may now load the new package using the RStudio Open project menu.
+You may now load the new package using the R Studio Open project menu.
 Reload devtools and roxygen2:

     library(devtools)
     library(roxygen2)
     library(utils.template.package.creator)

-And run the post package set up command in the consule window
+And run the post package set up command in the console window

     post.package()